Zavvy-Glitch/city-explorer-api/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 ## Credit and Collaborations

 ![image](https://user-images.githubusercontent.com/84699682/126555901-ef4c5b9e-ad19-4f65-8d57-1a6fc332b6d6.png)
+Created in collaboration with Gina Hobbs & Jessica Parker

 Name of feature: Custom Server using Node and Express